trendmicro/tm-v1-fs-java-sdk/README.md

   private String fileName:              // Name of the file scanned private MalwareItem[] foundMalwares;  // A list of malware names and the filenames found by AMaaS

-  // getter and seter methods for the above private variables.
+  // getter and setter methods for the above private variables.
 }
 ```